 In taking classes with Jeffrey, I learned so much about eating healthy.
 He has gradually transformed me from a junk food-loving, pasta-obsessed, bread basket fiend into a person who still loves that stuff — but eats more often in a way that’s closer to nature.

 Jeffrey believes that we are what we eat.
 Specific vegetables, fruits, grains and meat each have specific properties that are helpful — or hurtful — in dealing with health issues.
 For instance, try using a vegetable peeler on a daikon radish to make these veggie “noodles.”
 Try it, using my post on how to make fat-busting daikon noodles.

-So now, my goal is to fuel my body with the raw materials for building good blood.
+With these kind of nutritious meals, I can fuel my body with the raw materials for building good blood.
 Good blood, in turn, circulates nourishment throughout my system.
 If you dine with me on a daily basis, you’re dealing with a person who is on a low-carb, no sugar regimen that features very little meat, no cow milk, no tropical fruit.